cilium/cilium/Documentation/gettingstarted/istio.rst

 is a detailed walk-through of getting a single-node Cilium + Istio environment running on your machine.

-If you haven't read the :ref:`intro` yet, we'd encourage you to do that first.

-The best way to get help if you get stuck is to ask a question on the `Cilium Slack channel <https://cilium.herokuapp.com>`_.
-With Cilium contributors across the globe, there is almost always someone available to help.

 .. include:: gsg_intro.rst
 .. include:: minikube_intro.rst